ElBi21/RustyJourney/README.md

 ## I'm sorry... what?
 Yeeeeeah, who asked, right?
 No one, I know.
 But I wanted to learn Rust, and I thought of making this repo.
 I hope it will be helpful for someone.
+Each file is commented with (sometimes unnecessary) docstring (I like them because of the formatting possibilities), so that each step is documented.

+This repo is based on the [Rust official book](https://doc.rust-lang.org/book).
+Go check it out if something is missing.

 ## Journey's journal